wistia/wistia-open-docs/_posts/email-marketing.md

 ### Create the Campaign

 Once you've got your settings dialed in, copy the "video merge tag", and paste it into the HTML editor for your email provider.
+It may show up as just the merge tag - try the *preview* mode in your email campaign provider to see how it displays.
+When you are satisfied, send it out to your loving audience!

 Voila!
-The thumbnail image will appear, attached to a link to your video.
-And in the background, we'll be collecting stats on which email addresses viewed your videos (available in the Public Stats area of your account).
+The thumbnail image will appear in your email, linked to the page you specified with your video.
+In the background, we'll be collecting stats on which viewers in your list viewed the video (available in the Public Stats area of your account).

 {% post_image hashed_id: '44087ef2759f48e1b04d72cac7ba90e058f0f388', class: 'center' %}